Transcript of Learning to Speak Like a Pro

 Grant Baldwin: There’s pros and cons both ways.
 On the agency and kind of bureau thing, sometimes, again, another misconception here is, “All right, I want to be a speaker, I just need to find a bureau.
 I just need to find an agency.”
 It just doesn’t work like that.
 One of my neighbors here in Nashville is the President of Premiere Speakers Bureau, and he said it a great way.
 He said that, “Bureaus don’t create demand, they manage demand.”
 They don’t create demand, they manage demand, meaning if you can’t book yourself, why would a bureau be interested in you?

 Grant Baldwin: Now, if you’re at a point where, “Man, I’m booking a lot of stuff and things are really going and hopping”, then that’s the point where most bureaus and agencies might be more interested in you.
-Again, if you’re someone that is like, “I’ve never booked anything on my own, I can’t get anybody to hire me, I’ll just find a bureau”, well, if you can’t sell yourself, what makes you think you think a bureau or an agency would be interested in you?
+Again, if you’re someone that is like, “I’ve never booked anything on my own, I can’t get anybody to hire me, I’ll just find a bureau”, well, if you can’t sell yourself, what makes you think a bureau or an agency would be interested in you?
 Now, when you go to some of those third-party sites of, like you said, the GigMasters of the world, you may be able to find some opportunities there.

 Grant Baldwin: It’s also going to be… it can be a bit of a meat market where you just have a ton of people… you may just hundreds and hundreds of speakers trying to pounce on a handful of opportunities there.
 You got to kind of sift through that, and so again, rather than, “I’m just going to wait for some of the right job listings so to speak to post on some of these sites”, I would rather be more proactive and going and trying to find some of those types of gigs.
 Again, sometimes speakers think, “Well, I put on my website that I’m a speaker”, or, “I posted a YouTube video and now I just sit back and wait for the phone to ring.”
 You cannot build a business that way.
 You have to be more proactive in going out and finding business.